 As January rolls on, it’s time to be honest with yourself—are you on track with your resolutions?
-If you’re like many of us, you ended the prior year with the best of intentions, making mental notes about all the goals you want to strive for and new milestones to achieve.
+If you’re like many of us, you ended the prior year with the best of intentions, making mental notes about all the goals you wanted to strive for and new milestones to hit.

 Document Your Goals

 Got goals, or ideas to help further your cause?
 Write ’em down.
 Taking the time to put a plan together on paper (or even the Notes app on your phone or tablet), will keep the ideas fresh, and even more importantly, help you organize your thoughts.

 Being able to describe the things you’re striving for will help you actually achieve them.
 A study by psychology professor Gail Matthews backs this up and states that those who write their goals down daily are 42 percent more likely to achieve them.
 That’s nothing to sneeze at.
 And while running a business can be a 24/7 commitment, taking a few minutes to jot down your plans or aspirations is something to help keep you focused and on track to hit your goals.

 Take Stock of Your Customer Experience

 In a day and age where online shopping continues to grow in massive numbers, having the ability to replicate the excellent customer service found in certain brick and mortar stores is becoming increasingly important.
 And successful e-commerce SMBs will continue to have to find ways to distinguish themselves within an ever-expanding universe.